stevedatadog/katacoda-scenarios/datadog-201/3-automation/1-meet-api.md

 Scripts like these could be part of your provisioning suite, but they don't have to run on the provisioning host.
 You ran them on the same host here because of the nature of our lab environment.
 But you could have run them from anywhere that you can make HTTP requests to the Datadog API.

-Some people find shell scripts difficult to work with.
-They can seem arcane and finicky, and the same shell script might not run correctly in all environments.
-There are plenty of alternatives.

-In the next lab, you will do all of this again using Dogshell, the official command line client for the Datadog API.
-You'll see how it can greatly reduce the amount of code you need to write to achieve the same results.
+Interacting with the Datadog API at a low level using cURL and shell scripts gives you full access to all of the API's capabilities.
+In the next lab, you will use Dogshell, which greatly simplifies communicating with the Datadog API.

 Click the **Continue** button.